Canada in a Changing Global Energy Landscape

 |Petroleum-based fuels and products are commodity goods.||Purchasers at all points in the supply chain may be able to track products produced from different sources of oil and discriminate between those products based on intrinsic qualities of the source oil as well as non- intrinsic qualities such environmental or social impacts of extraction, transportation and production of the products.|

-5 Energy Research Institute, National Development and Reform Commission, China 2050 High Renewable Energy Penetration Scenario and Roadmap Study, 2015.
+5 Energy Research Institute, National Development and Reform Commission, China 2050 High Renewable Energy Penetration Scenario and Roadmap Study(link is external), 2015.

-6 Centre for Energy-Efficient Telecommunications, University of Melbourne, The Power of the Wireless Cloud.
+6 Centre for Energy-Efficient Telecommunications, University of Melbourne, The Power of the Wireless Cloud(link is external).
 The CEET models estimate the 2012 wireless cloud energy consumption at 9.2 Terawatt hours.
 The estimated energy consumption of the wireless cloud for 2015 is between 32 Terawatt hours and 43 Terawatt hours – and increase of between 390% and 460% over three years.

 7 Policy Horizons Canada.
 2015.
 Energy Cluster Findings – The Future of Asia: Implications for Canada.

 8 REN21, Renewables 2014: Global Status Report, 2014, p 21; IEA, Renewables information, 2014, Paris, OECD publications.

 9 IRENA, Renewable Power generation costs in 2014(link is external), 2015.